-Steps to Getting an Alcohol License is a learning burst session (30-minutes or less) focused on helping entrepreneurs better understand the alcohol licensure application and issuance processes, selecting the appropriate form for your business, distinction between annual fees and renewal payments, timelines, and how to best leverage the expertise of ABRA’s in-house licensing specialists.
+Steps to Getting an Alcohol License is a learning burst session (30-minutes or less) focused on helping entrepreneurs better understand the alcohol licensure application and issuance processes, selecting the appropriate form for your business, distinction between annual fees and renewal payments, timelines, and how to best leverage the expertise of ABCA’s in-house licensing specialists.

 Key topics include:

 - Identifying the correct alcohol license needed based on business type and the corresponding application to complete.